Luis Aguilar Monsalve: Biography

 Born in Cuenca, Ecuador, Aguilar Monsalve studied extensively in the United States, where received a BA from Loyola Marymount University, an MA from Claremont Graduate University, and MA and PhD degrees in Political Science and Latin American Literature from the University of California, Los Angeles.
 He was a lecturer in language, culture and literature at UCLA from 1982-1995.
+He was also Professor of Latin American Literature, Political Science and International Relations at Universidad San Francisco de Quito from 1995 to 2001.
+He was visiting assistant professor and writer-in-residence, from 2001 to 2006, at Wabash College.
 He was also professor of Latin American literature and cultures at Hanover College from 2006 to 2016.
-From 2001 to 2006, he was visiting assistant professor and writer-in-residence at Wabash College; from 1995 to 2001 he was Professor of Latin American Literature, Political Science and International Relations at Universidad San Francisco de Quito.

 Literary work

 Aguilar Monsalve has published nineteen books of short-stories since 1986, some of them with several editions.
 He has also published one novel with Editorial Verbum, two books of essays and one anthology of Ecuadorian short stories from the 21st century and one anthology of Ecuadorian flash fiction.